PurePootato/PurePootato/README.md

 ## 🧭 My Approach to Security

-> “A good SOC analyst doesn’t chase alerts — they connect the dots.”
+> “A good SOC analyst doesn’t chase alerts — they connect the dots and build context.”

 I believe in:
 - Clarity in documentation